-Read all about what we found when testing the social norms against gender equality in El Salvador.
-Our most recent Research_Brief discusses the implementation and evaluation of BREAKAWAY within this area.
+The team at SUNY Buffalo used BREAKAWAY in a study testing the social norms against gender equality in El Salvador.
+A 2016 Research_Brief discusses the implementation and evaluation of BREAKAWAY within this area.

 A 2013 research study conducted by Dr. Hua (Helen) Wang from SUNY Buffalo, with help of the BREAKAWAY team in El Salvador, found BREAKAWAY does indeed have a profound impact.
 Based on a five-star rating scale, participants rated the camp experience 4.92, facilitators 4.66, and other campers 4.66.
 Participants claimed, “The camp is the best thing that has happened to me;” they learned that “the abuse of women is bad,” and to “not react to violent situations in a violent way because it can make things worse, so it is best to remain calm.”
 They reported that BREAKAWAY changed them in many ways.
 One said, “It opened my mind that girls can do the same things as boys.”
 Another said, “BREAKAWAY changed me morally in terms of respect to others.”
 Participants’ awareness and attitudes not only changed, but some also indicated their behavioral change.
 For example, they are now more frequently playing alongside girls.
 To read the full report, please click here.